tipi-build/docs/README.md

 ### 🧑‍🚀 We are here to help

 💡 Tipi is just getting started!
 Come back regularly for updates and new solutions.
 We absolutely love feedback!
-Please get in touch at `hello [at] tipi.build` for any questions or to discuss your project ideas.
+Please get in touch at `hello@tipi.build` for any questions or to discuss your project ideas.